MakeWithTech/3d-printing-tools/README.md

 This is also an example of using the Web Serial API in Javascript with the VUE framework and VUETIFY.

-The application is hosted at 3d-printing-tools.drvax.com.
+The application is hosted via AWS Amplify at 3d-printing-tools.drvax.com.

 The initial two utilities provided in this application assist with calibrating FDM 3d printers that use G-Code.
 A